austinkilduff/esv/README.md

 ## Build

-kjv can be built by cloning the repository and then running make:
+esv can be built by cloning the repository and then running make:

     git clone https://github.com/lukesmithxyz/kjv.git
-    cd kjv
+    cd esv
     sudo make install

 ## License